sigstore/model-transparency/README.md

 > Expand strong security foundations to the AI ecosystem

-Building on the work with [Open Source Security Foundation][openssf], we are creating this repository to prove how the ML supply chain can be strengthen in _the same way_ as the traditional software supply chain.
+Building on the work with [Open Source Security Foundation][openssf], we are creating this repository to demonstrate how the ML supply chain can be strengthened in _the same way_ as the traditional software supply chain.

 This repository hosts a collection of utilities and examples related to the